ardavanghaffari/programming-puzzles/powerset/README.md

 ### Recursive solution
 Given $n$ is the size of the input, time complexity is $O(n * 2^n)$ since there are $n$ function calls and each call takes $O(2^n)$ to complete.
-Time complexity of each call dependes on the size of the result, returned from the previous call.
+Time complexity of each call depends on the size of the result, returned from the previous call.
 Each call generates all the subsets of its corresponding input, which would be a set of $2^n$ elements.
 Remaining operations in the function such as deep copying, use this set which in total results in $O(2^n)$ time complexity.